 The Aflac Duck is known worldwide, but there’s one thing about it most people don’t know: It's a very good friend to children with cancer.

-As part of our contribution of more than $162 million to children with cancer, Aflac has distributed about 6,000 My Special Aflac Duck® robotic toys to children with cancer in hospitals in the United States and Japan.3 Our goal is to give one of the ducks to every child aged 3 and older diagnosed with cancer.
+As part of our contribution of more than $170 million to children with cancer, Aflac has distributed about 25,000 My Special Aflac Duck® robotic toys to children with cancer and sickle cell disease in hospitals in the United States, Japan and Northern Ireland.3 Our goal is to give one of the ducks to every child aged 3 and older diagnosed with cancer and sickle cell disease.

 Children can engage in medical play with their ducks too.
 The duck has a chemotherapy port and tubing that an be attached; as treatment begins, the duck’s heart ats a little faster and he quacks nervously, but when the child pets him, his heartbeat slows and he calms.
 An optional accompanying app helps children and their parents personalize the experience even more.